StanleyY7/postcodeAPI/README.md

 - To have tests for controller/service layers

 ## Features
-- POST, GET and Delete of postcode data
+- POST and GET of postcode data
 - Allows a user to Get by suburb and/or Get by postcode
 - RESTful
 - Persistence through MySQL workbench database